javaharut/books-microservice/Readme.md

 Due to new to microservices architecture to connect microservices together I used http approach which is simple but not the best way to connect microservices.
 In a real-world scenario, I would use a message broker like RabbitMQ or Kafka to connect microservices together.

+All three microservices are independent from each other in terms of database and code.
+They can be run on different servers and can be scaled independently.
+They even can have totally separate dbs such as mondb, posgres, etc. Event though books are tightly coupled with authors, they are still separate microservices.

 During the development I noticed several user auth calls across microservices, and think the best approach would be to use an auth layer from user calls and add a quicker and secure way between microservices, which will be different from the user auth calls.